Originally published: September 26, 2023 by Rianna MacLeod

 What is ‘Error Establishing a Database Connection’?

-The “Error Establishing a Database Connection” is a WordPress error message that appears when the CMS cannot connect to its MySQL database.
+The “Error Establishing a Database Connection” is a WordPress error message that appears when the CMS cannot connect to its MySQL or MariaDB database.

 This error occurs because WordPress needs to fetch site information from the database to display it on visitors’ browsers.
 Without a successful database connection, no data can be retrieved, resulting in the error message on a blank page.

-The most common reason for this error are incorrect credentials in the wp-config.php file, however it can also appear if database files have been corrupted or your server is down.
+The most common reason for this error is incorrect credentials in the wp-config.php file; however, it can also appear if database tables are corrupted, the database server is unavailable, the site has exhausted database connections, or WordPress files involved in the connection process are damaged.

 Understanding how WordPress connects to the database